 information for direct patient care, medication review, and

 Upon successful completion of the program, graduates will be awarded a Pharmacy Technician Applied Technology Diploma and are eligible to apply to the Florida Board of Pharmacy for registration as Registered Pharmacy Technicians.

 To apply for this program of study, students must obtain a program application from the Division of Health Sciences, or from the link below.
 This packet will contain a current listing of admission and course/program requirements.

 New students should apply for General Admission to GCSC <click here>.

 Returning students who have not attended in 1 year or more must also re-apply for admission.

 New students must pay the $20 non-refundable college application fee online, at Enrollment Services, or at the Business Office.

 Returning students who have not attended in 1 year or more must pay a $10 non-refundable college application fee online, at Enrollment Services, or at the Business Office.

 New students must attend a free online College Orientation prior to course registration, otherwise a "hold" will be placed on student's account; for more information to College Orientation .

-Submit Pharmacy Technician Program application including Core Performance Standards Form <click here>.
+Submit Pharmacy Technician Program application including Core Performance Standards Form <click here> by the published deadline.